sourabpramanik/shorten-url/README.md

 # Usage

-### Create short URL
+### Create a short URL
 ```bash
 shortenurl alias create <URL>
 ```
 This will generate an alias for the short URL and creates a record in the database.
 If the provided URL already exists then it will throw an error.

-### Get long and short URL by alias
+### Get long and short URLs by alias
 ```bash
 shortenurl alias get <alias>
 ```
-If you have an alias (e.g. U9uaR8C) but not sure which long URL it belongs to then use this command.
+If you have an alias (e.g. U9uaR8C) but are not sure which long URL it belongs to then use this command.

 ### List all records
 ```bash